BasicOps/CodingChallenges/README.md

 If you prefer that your coding challenge submission remain private (as this is a public github repository), please create a patch file and email to your recruiter.

 # Project Organization #
-Projects are organized by directory, and named according to the position being applied for.
+Projects are organized by directory and named according to the position being applied for.
 Instructions for each project are located in the README file inside the project directory.

 ## Coding Challenges ##
 [Front End Engineer](https://github.com/BasicOps/CodingChallenges/tree/master/Front-End-Engineer)